drmad/semeele/README.md

 * `$content`: Optional.
 If an array is passed, is used instead the next parameter.
 * `$attributes`: Optiona.
 Array with `['atribute name' => 'attribute value']`.

 This class has two main methods: `child()` and `add()`.
-Both returns a new Node object (the newly created node, and the parent node, respectivly), for chaining.
+Both returns a new Node object (the newly created node, and the parent node, respectively), for chaining.
 All the arguments are passed to the Node constructor.

 A method `parent()` is used for 'going up the chain': it returns the parent node, so you can create a new child with `child()`, for instance.